favstats/myblogdown/content/post/daesh.md

 ![](https://github.com/favstats/GodlyGovernance/blob/master/images/compatible.png?raw=true)

-Right from the get-go, we can see that the left side of the chart is quite empty.
-There aren't many Arab Muslims who think that the tactics of Daesh are in any way compatible with Islam.
-Populations that most agree with the Islamic nature of Daesh are found in Palestine (9.0%), Algeria (9.4%), Lebanon (5.6%) and Tunisia (5.3%).
-Of course, one has to keep in mind that a sensitive question like this might be skewed by *social desirability bias*.
-However, the overall low number of declined answers might be an indicator that the bias isn't as severe as one would expect (although this can never be guaranteed).
+Right from the get go, we can see that the left side of the chart is quite empty.
+The overwhelming majority of Arab Muslims does not believe that the tactics of Daesh are in any way compatible with Islam.
+However, it's also worth investigating the fraction of people who do agree with this notion.
+Populations that most perceive the actions of Daesh as Islamic are found in Palestine (9.0%), Algeria (9.4%), Lebanon (5.6%) and Tunisia (5.3%).

 ## Daesh's violence and goals